TatianaMa/MLMI4-AML/README.md

 ```

 Weights from the specified directory are pruned using the given percentile.
 The pruned weights are stored in a directory with the same name and a suffix pruned_98 and passed to evaluation.
 Add the flag --no_training if you wish to prune an already trained model.

+## Poster stuff
+RESULTS:
+1)Reproducing the MNIST Table

+a) use the same number of data -------> 50000 samples training set, 10000 samples validation set, 10000 samples test set.
+b) select the best performing model instead of the last one.
+c) Plot: accuracy vs epochs for SFC, Dropout, Bayes
+d) Plot: Compare weight distributions associated with the three models
+e) Weight Pruning -------> plot and table

+2)Regression
+a) Plot: SFC vs BBB -----> highligh the uncertainty outside the data region
+b) Heteroskedastic thing
+c) GP vs BBB